When you look after someone who needs a lot of support, there may be times when you need help too.

 Text: 07714 075993

 If you are caring for someone with dementia there are a number of dedicated support groups and schemes that can provide you with support and advice.
-To find a scheme near you visit our Surrey Information Point website.
+You can find a scheme near you by visiting the Surrey Information Point website.

-Carers UK provide carers in Surrey access to a wide range of digital tools and essential resources that may help make your caring situation easier.
+Carers UK also provides carers in Surrey access to a wide range of digital tools and essential resources that may help make your caring situation easier.